Necrosyth/camu/README.md

 ## **Camuflaged - Proof of Concept for Automated Attendance**

-If you liked it do give it a star
+# If you liked it do give it a ⭐

 ### **⚠️ DISCLAIMER: PROOF OF CONCEPT ONLY**
 Camuflaged is a **proof of concept** project designed to demonstrate that **attendance automation is possible if the underlying algorithm of an attendance system is weak**.
 This project does not **hack, modify, or manipulate** any official system.
 Instead, it highlights how a **flawed attendance verification method** can be **exploited by automation**.